-- These firms are often considered "too big to fail" because of the market disruption that might be caused. - The correct phrase is "too big to fail ... quickly." - No firm is literally too big to fail. - Regulators may encounter fraud-for instance, as with Enron. - Some plan has to be in place to shut down the failed institution in that case.
+- Large financial firms are often considered "too big to fail" because of the market disruption that might be caused. - The correct phrase is "too big to fail ... quickly." - All firms fail eventually. - Regulators may encounter fraud-for example: Enron. - Some plan has to be in place to shut down the failed institution in that case.